gearglow/ReptiliaWithATwist/The List - Notes.md

 - Elysia pulls Snape into Elysium, where Lily tears him a new one and James apologizes.
 Snape becomes an ally, though he's still a prickly little bastard.
 Still, Elysia does need a magical adult on her team who *isn't* a Weasley or blindy following Dumbledore.
 - > Lily is a little terrifying.
 As in, she's tiny and *eldritch.*  -- Cat

+- "Look!
+Up in the sky!"
+"It's a bird!"
+"It's a plane!"
+Colin Creevey yelled.
+"It's Beauxbatons!"

 ## Cool Magic Elysia Can Do